 Currently, the Department of Chemical and Environmental Engineering has 16.5 faculty.
 This includes 0.5 FTE for a split appointment with Chemistry (Haddon), several faculty with significant administrative commitments (Matsumoto, Norbeck, Schultz), and 3 new faculty hired in 2005-2006 for the Bioengineering program.
 The latter 3 did not contribute to the teaching reviewed for this ABET review (hence no biographies are provided) and together with Prof. Schultz they will be moving to the Department of Bioengineering, to be formed in summer 2006.
-Bioengineering faculty may later contribute to teaching courses taken by environmental engineering faculty is about 12 faculty.
+Bioengineering faculty may later contribute to teaching courses taken by environmental engineering students (e.g., selected electives).
+Thus, the core chemical end environmental engineering faculty is about 12 faculty.
 Because we are a joint department with many courses cross-listed between the chemical engineering or environmental engineering programs, it is not possible to separate the faculty into the two respective programs.
-Four faculty (Cocker, Matsumoto, Norbeck, Walker) have a strong environmental engineering background, while the rest of the faculty (Chen, Deshusses, Haddon, Kauffman, Mulchandani, Myung, Schultz, Wu, Yan) have a chemistry/chemical engineering background.
+Four faculty (Cocker, Matsumoto, Norbeck, Walker) have a strong environmental engineering background.
 A faculty search is currently underway to add two or more new faculty in the department.